 Five to nine years of work experience seem to result in median wages of around $63K annually.
 Between the one and five year mark, median pay is $58K per year.
 Overall, the greater share of National Oceanic and Atmospheric Administration folks have 10-19 years of experience and earn an average $87K annually.

 Marine Biologists rake in the most money, with average earnings of $104K per year; Economists come in second with average earnings amounting to approximately $103K, while Meteorologists and Education Program Coordinators rank near the top as well (about $90K and $76K, respectively).
 Near the bottom at National Oceanic and Atmospheric Administration are Geographic Information Systems Analysts, pulling in an average of just $57K.

 Certifications and Degrees

-The best-paying skill to have in this role appears to be People Management; employees who claim this ability report median compensation of about $149K per year.
-One of the more prevalent skills at National Oceanic and Atmospheric Administration is Data Analysis, with approximately one in four considering it a key competency.
-Key skills also include Geographic Information Systems, Statistical Analysis, and Forecasting.
+In this role, the best-paying skill appears to be People Management; individuals who claim it among their capabilities enjoy a higher median salary of $149K per year.
+Data Analysis is a popular skill among National Oceanic and Atmospheric Administration workers, with nearly one in four of those surveyed reporting using it on the job.
+Three more common skills are Geographic Information Systems, Statistical Analysis, and Forecasting.